My Fabry Disease

 So why does Fabry cause problems?
 I’ve broken this down into bite-size steps as this is how I came to understand it:

-1. The mutation that causes Fabry is in the GLA gene.
+The variation that causes Fabry is in the GLA gene.

-6. Because it isn’t broken down the Gb3 builds up incertain cells inside our bodies, in for example our heart, kidneys, brain, skin, eyes, digestive system or nervous system and causes problems.
+Because it isn’t broken down the Gb3 builds up in certain cells inside our bodies, in for example our heart, kidneys, brain, skin, eyes, digestive system or nervous system and causes problems.

-7. Where we are affected will depend which of our cells have the mutated gene.
+Where we are affected will depend which of our cells have the changed gene.
 This is where the genetics become important.

 Fabry is generally divided into two forms – classical and non-classical: